Should you Custom Loop?

 As you can see, the Boreas Water Cooling Kit does an excellent job on the testing results.
 By using XFR2 on the 2700X I not only see core temps, but I was able to average out the frequency boost as well.
 Even though the Enermax cooler squeaked a degree of extra cooling, it sacrifices over 3 decibels of extra noise.
 In other words, 360mm rads are excellent for cooling, regardless of custom loops or CLCs.
 The real benefit for the Boreas Kit is the ability to add a GPU block to loop at any time.
 There is more than enough cooling to handle a high end CPU as well as a high end graphics card.

 It wouldn’t be a cooler review without some overclocking.
-On top of that, you are getting a teaser of the project that is nearing completion.
-We’ll explain that more in a sec, but first let’s look at the overclocking results for Boreas Water Cooling.
+First let’s look at the tolerable dB results for Boreas Water Cooling.
 As you can see, this is the chart that is noise limited to what I consider tolerable operation.
 Here’s where you see the benefit of that extra radiator size.
-This noise thresh hold allows the Boreas kit to take the lead in performance.
-It may be a small margin, but there nevertheless.
-Also, the Boreas Water Cooling kit maintains it’s level 4 overclocking tier.
+This noise thresh hold allows the Boreas kit to take a near lead in performance.
+It’s only a small bit behind the Kraken X62, not enough to matter.
+However, you can’t add a GPU block or second rad to the Kraken.

 The obvious expectation about a custom loop is great, silent cooling.
 The Swiftech Boreas Water Cooling Kit shines in that regard.
 What is easy to overlook is the quality.
 The copper/brass radiator was rigid and sturdy.
 When I switched to installing an aluminum CLC, I was surprised at the slight flexibility I felt.
 It’s true that you get what you pay for, but we need to look at the practical reasons to consider custom water cooling.